uchithvihanga/urban_trafic_management_system/README.md

 - Urban traffic management research
 - IoT integration frameworks

-## 📞 Support

-For support and questions:
-- Create an issue in this repository
-- Contact the development team

----

 **Note**: This system is designed for urban traffic management and requires a Traffic simulator to simulate an IoT device for full functionality.